 What does COSHH cover?

 Any substances that can be hazardous to a person’s health or life are covered by COSHH.
-This includes chemicals, products holding chemicals, fumes, dusts, vapours, mists, nanotechnology, gases and asphyxiating gases, and biological agents.
-These substances may cause harm when they come into contact with skin or eyes, when they are inhaled, swallowed, injected or by causing explosion and fire.
+For instance, chemicals, products holding chemicals, fumes, dusts, vapours, mists, nanotechnology, gases and asphyxiating gases, and biological agents.
+These substances may cause harm when they come into contact with skin or eyes, when they are inhaled, swallowed or injected.
+Also, they can cause explosion and fire.

 What is not covered by COSHH?